 When her mother decided to leave Vietnam, she told Angel about moving to a new country.
 Angel didn’t quite understand what her mother actually meant; being only 6 years old, she had no concept of foreign travel.
 She only knew that the priests and nuns came from somewhere else, somewhere far away.
 Angel remembered that her mother was excited about leaving Vietnam, but her grandparents were quite upset with their daughter’s decision.
 They were afraid of losing both their daughter and their only granddaughter.
 They loved Lynh and Angel so deeply and never wanted to be apart from them.
 But they realized, painfully, that it would be for the best that both Angel and Lynh live in another country and eventually, hesitantly, they agreed to let them go.

-Although the beginning of their life in the US was very hard for both Angel and Lynh, it eventually became much more pleasant than the life they left in Vietnam.
-Lynh was one of the luckiest of the women who came on the boat as many could not find themselves a job in Los Angeles for many months, primarily because they could not speak English.
-In Vietnam, most of them spoke French but that was not helpful when you were looking for a job in this country.
+Although the beginning of their life in the U.S.A. was very hard for both Angel and Lynh, it eventually became much more pleasant than the life they left in Vietnam.
+Lynh was one of the luckiest of the women who came on the boat as many could not find a job in Los Angeles for many months, primarily because they could not speak English.
+In Vietnam, most of them spoke French but that was not helpful when you were looking for a job in America.

-Angel noticed that there were so many different nationalities in Los Angeles, unlike Angel’s hometown in homogeneous Vietnam where there were primarily only Vietnamese, with a few American soldiers.
+Angel noticed that there were so many different nationalities in Los Angeles, unlike Angel’s hometown in homogeneous Vietnam.
+Where there were primarily only Vietnamese with a few foreigners.
 It was for this reason that Angel felt more comfortable being in Los Angeles, having a hereditary attachment to more than one ancestry.
-For the first time, she was not afraid of being who she was.
+For the first time, she was not afraid of being herself.

 After Angel finished grade three, Lynh and Angel moved to another city.
 One of Lynh’s friends, who left Saigon with her, invited them to join her in a medium size southern city where her family had found some success.
 Lynh agreed to move because even though she was doing well in Los Angeles, she never felt comfortable in such a large city.
 She longed for a smaller more relaxed city to raise her child.